 Recent research has shown that asthma can be effectively alleviated with the help of eucalyptus oils inhaled with the assistance of a vaporizer.
 Vaporization serves as both an effective delivery method for experiencing the antibacterial, antifungal, antiviral, and anti-inflammatory properties of eucalyptus essential oil, while also allowing the oil’s decongestant benefits to shine.8

 Some have found it useful to “gargle” with eucalyptus oil mixed with warm water to soothe a sore throat, while others massage a few drops of eucalyptus oil onto their chest to help relieve sore throat pain, dilate the blood vessels, and improve circulation to open up blocked airways.

 Eucalyptus essential oil has been found to induce a cooling effect on the mind, allowing for improved coping with negative emotions as well as help in alleviating stress, anxiety, or mental fatigue.
-These benefits can be experienced by mixing 10 drops of eucalyptus essential oil in a spray bottle with 2.5 ounces of water and spraying it into a workspace or by inhaling it through a personal essential oil diffuser.
+These benefits can be experienced by mixing 10 drops of eucalyptus essential oil in a spray bottle with 2.5 ounces of water and spraying it into a workspace or by breathing it through a personal essential oil diffuser.
 Remember: breathe gently into your mouth and out through your nose.
 MONQ should not be inhaled into the lungs.

 Safety and Precautions

 Though eucalyptus essential oil is considered quite safe, it is important to be mindful of using the oil properly to allow for individuals safety and best results.